isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-used-household-articles-and-personal-effects.md

 			 <p>This refers to shipments that are arranged for delivery by the shipping, airline or forwarding agent appointed by the owner of the personal effects.</p>
 			 <p>To apply, you or your appointed agent should:</p>
       <ol>
-        <li>Submit an online <a href="https://www.tradenet.gov.sg/TN41/tds/pe/appFormPEServlet.do?action=formPrepareSTDAlone&APPLICATION_ID=TXWP">Declaration of Facts</a> to Singapore Customs for an assessment of your eligibility for GST relief.</li>
+        <li>Submit an online <a href="https://www.tradenet.gov.sg/TN41/tds/pe/appFormPEServlet.do?action=formPrepareSTDAlone&APPLICATION_ID=TXWP">Declaration of Facts (DOF)</a> to Singapore Customs for an assessment of your eligibility for GST relief.</li>
         <li>Submit the following supporting documents to Singapore Customs for proof of transfer of residence to Singapore

 - Extract of passport particulars